Dr. Rufus Sylvester Lynch, ACSW, Commission Chair and Co-Founder

 Administration of Justice/Public Safety – Chair Open

-Chair of Behavioral Health Dr. Eugene Harrington, Ph.D., M.S.W., M.Div., L.C.S.W.
+Inaugural Chair of Behavioral Health Dr. Eugene Harrington, Ph.D., M.S.W., M.Div., L.C.S.W.
 Assistant Professor, Psychiatry & Behavioral Sciences

 Research Interest: African American Adolescent Males, Spirituality and HIV, and large family birth order characteristics with serious psychological distress (SPD) birth order issues.
-Honors and Awards to name a few include: Distinguished Service Award, National HBCU Substance Abuse Consortium; Certificate of Appreciation, Morehouse School of Medicine Training Program, Certificate of Appreciation, Historically Black Colleges and Universities Webinar Program, and Distinguished Faculty in Master’s Degree Addiction Studies Program, University of Arkansas at Pine Bluff.
+Honors and awards to name a few include: Distinguished Service Award, National HBCU Substance Abuse Consortium; Certificate of Appreciation, Morehouse School of Medicine Training Program, Certificate of Appreciation, Historically Black Colleges and Universities Webinar Program, and Distinguished Faculty in Master’s Degree Addiction Studies Program, University of Arkansas at Pine Bluff.

-Chair of Child Support Custody, Services & Enforcement Dr. Kirk Edward Harris, MPA, JD, PHD, Esq.
+Inaugural Chair of Child Support Custody, Services & Enforcement Dr. Kirk Edward Harris, MPA, JD, PHD, Esq.

 Dr. Harris is CEO and Co-Designer of Fathers, Families and Healthy Communities (FFHC), a citywide initiative in Chicago that seeks to strengthen the engagement of low-income non-custodial African-American fathers with their children, families and communities.
 Dr. Harris has sought to aggressively advance policies that more effectively support vulnerable families and communities.
 He is considered a national expert in the areas of public policy related to responsible fatherhood, family support practice, community building and economic development, parent-engagement and leadership and anti-poverty strategies.
 In his capacity as a national expert, Dr. Harris has testified before Congress on issues related to fatherhood, family strengthening and community building.
 In addition, Harris served as the national facilitator for the National Fatherhood Leaders Group, a consortium of the country’s leading fatherhood organizations.

-Chair of Early Childhood Development
+Inaugural Chair of Early Childhood Development

 Dr. Jeffrey K. Shears Jeffrey Shears is a joint appointed Professor in the Social Work Departments at North Carolina Agricultural & Technical State University & UNC-Greensboro, where he is also the Director of the Joint Master of Social Work Program (JMSW).
 Dr. Shears earned his BSW and Masters in Education Administration from North Carolina A&T State University and his PhD in Social Work from the University of Denver.
 His research interest include father’s influence on children’s development, fathering in racial minority families, and working with fathers in child welfare.
 Dr. Shears has an extensive list of academic publications on fathering featured in national and internationally refereed journals.
 He is co-author of the acclaimed “What all Dads ShouldKnow” (Create space Publishers, 2011).

-Chair of Education Alicia Barbara Harvey-Smith, Ph.D. has recently been appointed as President of Pittsburgh Technical College; prior to her new appointment Dr. Harvey-Smith served as the Executive Vice Chancellor at Lone Star College in Texas.
+Inaugural Chair of Education Alicia Barbara Harvey-Smith, Ph.D. has recently been appointed as President of Pittsburgh Technical College; prior to her new appointment Dr. Harvey-Smith served as the Executive Vice Chancellor at Lone Star College in Texas.
 A learning-centered educator with twenty-five years of experience in leadership, instruction, training, development and consulting.
 Dr. Harvey-Smith has served in a variety of senior level administrative positions in higher education, including dean, vice-president and president.
 She has earned a Ph.D. from the University of Maryland, College Park, and Masters of Science Degree from Johns Hopkins University and a Bachelor of Science Degree from Morgan State University.
 She also holds a certificate from Harvard University School of Education Presidents Institute.
 A passionate teacher and ethical leader, Dr. Harvey-Smith views leadership as a “calling to serve.”
 Dr. Harvey-Smith serves on national and local boards including the Executive Board for the American Association of Community Colleges.
 An active mentor, Dr. Harvey-Smith loves to inspire people to reach beyond what they imagine is possible and to make excellence a habit.
 One of her favorite sayings is “Carpe Diem”, which simply means, “seize the day”, a reminder to celebrate each day and to be grateful for the small things.

-Chair of Employment and Training
+Inaugural Chair of Employment and Training

 Joseph D. Kenner, became a Commission Fellow while serving as Deputy Commissioner of Westchester County’s Department of Social Services (DSS) in 2014, Joe had a previous 14-year career in corporate America, working in the fields of insurance underwriting and risk management, capital markets and sales strategy.
 He began as an underwriter for Chubb & Son, Inc. in White Plains and Manhattan.
 From there, he moved into insurance risk management as an insurance analyst for Lehman Brothers, Inc. He then joined PepsiCo, Inc. for nearly nine years, serving as a Treasury Manager in the Purchase-based company’s Insurance Risk Management and Capital Markets departments and as a Sales Strategy Manager in the Pepsi-Cola North America division.
 After successfully fulfilling a long desire to directly impact public policies that would serve America’s most needy Joe has decided to move to the philanthropic sector as Vice President of Programs and Partnerships, at the Greyston Foundation, which supports low-income individuals and families as they forge a path to self-sufficiency and community transformation.

-Housing, Supervised Independent Living, and Homelessness Angela McIver Ms. McIver is a champion of fair housing rights for all American.
+Inaugural Chair of Housing, Supervised Independent Living, and Homelessness Angela McIver Ms. McIver is a champion of fair housing rights for all American.
 She joined the Fair Housing Rights Center in Southeastern Pennsylvania as Executive Director in November 2007.
 By 2013, she was promoted to Chief Executive Officer and elected Board Secretary.
 She has over 26 years of human service experience and specializes in developing institutional and organizational networking, community partnerships, and coalitions affecting adults and youths.
 In 2016, Angela was appointed to the Pennsylvania Advisory Committee of the U.S. Commission on Civil Rights until 2020, and she had been elected to the board of the National Fair Housing Alliance.

 Angela is co-founder of Women Cultivating Women, an association that serves to strengthen intergenerational relationships among women and empower women and girls from various socioeconomic and ethnic backgrounds on social and gender specific issues.
 She volunteers with several community and grassroots organizations and will advocate or operate as a broker of human services for anyone who expresses the need.